~~~ The Prophecy Chronicles ~~~

 Babylon and the Scarlet Beast: Revelation chapter 17

-- The mystery about her name suggests that she holds to the same system of beliefs and practices as ancient Babylon.
+- The mystery about her name may be that she identifies with the same system of beliefs and practices as ancient Babylon.

-- The seven heads on the scarlet beast represent seven hills which connect the woman with Rome, the city built on seven hills.
+- The seven heads on the scarlet beast represent seven hills which also connects the woman with Rome, the city built on seven hills.

-- The beast that "yet will come", and in union with the ten horns when they have received their kingdom, turn on the woman and destroy her.
+- The scarlet beast that "yet will come", in union with the ten horns when they have received their kingdom, turn on the woman and destroy her.
 Revelation 17:16

 - The beast, together with the false prophet and the kings of earth are gathered to fight the army of heaven led by Him who is called "Faithful and True", but are defeated.
 Revelation 19:19-20